Chattanooga Suspends Curbside Recycling

 “By reducing the amount of food scraps sent to a landfill, you are helping to reduce methane gas emissions.
 Food waste in landfills is packed in with nonorganic waste and lacks the proper space, temperature, and moisture to degrade.
 The waste will never break down.”

 Worse, oxygen-deprived organic matter releases methane into the atmosphere, which is a harmful greenhouse gas that contributes to global warming and climate change.
 This process is called anaerobic decomposition.
-Methane is 28 to 36 times more effective than carbon dioxide at trapping heat in the atmosphere over the course of a century.
+Methane is 28 to 36 times more effective than carbon dioxide at trapping heat in the atmosphere over a century.
 “Although most modern landfills have methane capture systems, these do not capture all of the gas.”

 “Landfills are the third-largest source of human-generated methane emissions in the United States.”